-The Schedule of Submissions summarizes some of the required submissions and activities the permittee must complete or revise and submit to the Alaska Department of Environmental Conservation (Department or DEC) during the term of this permit.
-The permittee is responsible for all submissions and activities even if they are not summarized below.
+The Schedule of Submissions summarizes some of the required submissions and activities the Permittee must complete or revise and submit to the Alaska Department of Environmental Conservation (Department or DEC) during the term of this permit.
+The Permittee is responsible for all submissions and activities even if they are not summarized below.

-Permit Part Submittal or Completion Frequency Due Date Submit to a 1.6 Annual Water Quality Monitoring Summary Annually Submitted by March 1 st of each year for the previous year's data.
-Compliance 2.1 Written notification that the Quality Assurance Project Plan (QAPP) has been developed or updated and implemented 1/permit cycle Within 60 Days after the effective date of the final permit Compliance 2.2.2 Written notification that the Best Management Practices (BMP) Plan has been developed or updated and implemented 1/permit cycle Within 180 days after the effective date of the final permit Compliance 2.2.4.2.2 Certified statement that BMP Plan fulfills the requirements set forth in this permit Annually On or before January 31 st of the year following each year of operation Compliance Appendix A, 1.3 Application for Permit Reissuance 1/permit cycle 180 days before expiration of the final permit Permitting Appendix A, 2.4 Reports of compliance or noncompliance with a Compliance Schedule As Required The Report must be submitted no later than 14 days following each schedule date Compliance Appendix A, 3.2 Discharge Monitoring Report (DMR) Monthly Must be postmarked or submitted electronically on or before the 20 th day of the following month Compliance Appendix A, 3.4 Oral notification of noncompliance As Necessary Within 24 hours from the time the permittee becomes aware of the circumstances of noncompliance Compliance b Appendix A, 3.4 Written documentation of noncompliance As Necessary Within 5 days after the permittee becomes aware of the circumstances Compliance a.
-See Appendix A A.1.1 for addresses.
+Permit Part Submittal or Completion Frequency Due Date Submit to a 1.4.7.1 Whole Effluent Toxicity (WET) test results Annually Must be submitted with the first Discharge Monitoring Report (DMR) following receipt of the test results.
+Compliance 1.6 Annual Water Quality Monitoring Summary (including water column, sediment and aquatic resource monitoring results) Annually March 1 st of the next year Compliance 2.2.1 Written notification that the Quality Assurance Project Plan (QAPP) has been developed and implemented 1/permit cycle Within 60 days after the effective date of the permit Compliance Appendix A, 1.3 Application for Permit Reissuance 1/permit cycle 180 days before expiration of the permit Permitting Appendix A, 2.4 Reports of compliance or noncompliance with a Compliance Schedule As Required No later than 14 days following each schedule date Compliance Appendix A, 3.2 DMR Monthly Postmarked or submitted electronically on or before the 20 th day of the next month Compliance Appendix A, 3.4 Oral notification of noncompliance As Necessary Within 24 hours of discovering noncompliance Compliance b Appendix A, 3.4 Written documentation of noncompliance As Necessary Within 5 days of discovering noncompliance Compliance a.
+See Appendix A.1.1 for addresses.